martinmoene/clue/README.md

 **LOG_INFO     (** _expr_ **)**
 **LOG_DEBUG    (** _expr_ **)**
 Use these like `LOG_NOTICE( "Gear switched to: " << gear );`

+Note: if `clue_LOG_TO_SYSLOG` or `LOG_TO_SYSLOG` is defined, the above short variants are not available as these would clash with the syslog severities.

 ### Log severities
 `clue` defines the following severities.